ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 Hardware and software require each other and neither can be used without another.

-## Poll #1
+## Poll 1: Components
-2. What components are required for a computer to function?
+What components are required for a computer to function?
 1. Hardware, device drivers, operating system
-    2. Operating system, application software, hardware +
+2. Operating system, application software, hardware
 3. Hardware, application software
 4. Boot loader, operating system, application software, CPU